What are the types of gametes that can be produced by an individu... | Channels for Pearson+

 1

-Identify the genotype of the individual, which is 'aabb'.
-This means the individual is homozygous recessive for both genes.
+Identify the genotype of the individual, which is 'aabbcc'.
+This means the individual is homozygous recessive for all three genes.

+Understand that each gene pair (aa, bb, cc) can only produce one type of allele because they are homozygous.
+For 'aa', only 'a' can be produced; for 'bb', only 'b' can be produced; and for 'cc', only 'c' can be produced.

-Understand that gametes are haploid cells, meaning they contain only one allele from each gene pair.
+Recognize that gametes are formed by the combination of one allele from each gene pair.
+Since each gene pair is homozygous, there is only one possible combination: 'abc'.

-Since the individual is homozygous for both genes, the only alleles present are 'a' and 'b'.

-Determine the possible combinations of alleles in the gametes.
-In this case, the only combination possible is 'ab'.
+Consider the process of meiosis, where homologous chromosomes separate, ensuring that each gamete receives one allele from each gene pair.
+In this case, each gamete will receive 'a' from 'aa', 'b' from 'bb', and 'c' from 'cc'.

+Conclude that the only type of gamete that can be produced by an individual with the genotype 'aabbcc' is 'abc', as there are no other allele combinations possible.

 Watch next